-An estimated 50,000 to 60,000 people belong to one of the many scattered, diverse tribal groups known as Basarwa.
-The Baswarwa constitute approximately 3 percent of the population and are culturally and linguistically distinct from most other residents.
+An estimated 50,000 to 60,000 persons belong to one of the many scattered, diverse tribal groups known collectively as Basarwa or San.
+The Basarwa constitute approximately 3 percent of the population and are culturally and linguistically distinct from most other residents.
 The law prohibits discrimination against the Basarwa with respect to employment, housing, health services, and cultural practices; however, the Basarwa remained marginalized economically and politically and generally did not have access to their traditional land.
-The Basarwa continued to be geographically isolated, had limited access to education, lacked adequate political representation, and were not fully aware of their civil rights.
-NGOs reported forced labor of Basarwa--including adults and children--on private farms and cattle posts.
+The Basarwa continued to be geographically isolated, had limited access to education, lacked adequate political representation, and some members were not fully aware of their civil rights.
+NGOs have previously reported forced labor of Basarwa--including adults and children--on private farms and cattle posts.

 While the government respected the 2006 High Court ruling on a suit filed by 189 Basarwa regarding their forced relocation, it continued to interpret the ruling narrowly, allowing only the 189 actual applicants and their spouses and minor children to return to the CKGR.
 The court ruled the applicants were entitled to return to the CKGR without entry permits and to receive permits to hunt in designated wildlife management areas, which are not located in the CKGR.
 The government did not permit adult children and other family members of the original applicants to return to the CKGR without entry permits.
 Many of the Basarwa and their supporters continued to object to the government's interpretation of the court's ruling.
 Negotiations between Basarwa representatives and the government regarding residency and hunting rights stalled after a separate court ruling provided the right to access water through boreholes.
-An appeal was in progress at year's end.

-In a move criticized by civil society and local media, the government added the Basarwa applicants' lawyer, a United Kingdom citizen affiliated with Survival International, to a list of individuals from visa waiver countries who must apply for visas to enter the country, impeding the group's ability to respond to issues in the Basarwa community.
+A UK citizen affiliated with Survival International who serves as an attorney for some Basarwa groups is currently on a list of individuals from visa waiver countries who must apply for a visa to enter the country, impeding the group's ability to respond to legal and advocacy matters involving the Basarwa.

-Government relocations ceased in the western settlement of Ranyane after a June 2013 restraining order issued by the High Court, prohibiting the government from relocating further residents.
+Government relocations ceased in the western settlement of Ranyane after a 2013 restraining order issued by the High Court prohibited the government from relocating further residents.